-6.9.1 Attended Tonal Noise Measurements
+6.10.1 Attended Tonal Noise Measurements

 The noise logs indicated the presence of a tone and attendance on site by an acoustician in May, June, August and October confirmed a tone in the region of 160 Hz was present on occasions.
-Of the different site visits the most prominent tone noted and analysed using FFT narrow band analysis occurred at Site 03 on 16th August at 03:46 hrs.
-The results of this FFT analysis are presented in Figure 6-45 and Table 6-9.
+Of all the different site visits the most prominent tone noted and analysed using FFT narrow band analysis occurred at Site 03 on 16th August at 03:46 hrs.
+The results of this FFT analysis are presented in Figure 6.35 and Table 6-10.

-Figure 6-45 FFT Analysis Plot
+Figure 6.35: FFT Analysis Plot

-As can be seen on the plot a tone is detected at 164.1 Hz.
-This sound is above the threshold of hearing for pure tones (~16 dB at 160 Hz).
+As can be seen on the plot a tone is detected at 164.1 Hz, this sound is above the threshold of hearing for pure tones (~16 dB at 160 Hz).
 The objective method for pure tonal assessment applies a penalty based on the difference in energy between the tone and the associated masking or 'critical' band.

-Table 6-9: FFT Analysis Result
+Table 6-10: FFT Analysis Result

-SITE 03 Tone Frequency (Hz) Critical Bandwidth (Hz) Critical Bandwidth Start (Hz) Tone Penalty (dB) 16/08/2016 03:46:30 164.1 100 114.1 0.0
+SITE 03 Tone Frequency (Hz) Critical Bandwidth (Hz) Critical Bandwidth Start (Hz) Tone Audibility (dB) Tone Penalty (dB) 16/08/2016 03:46:30 164.1 100 114.1 1.4 0.0 consistent with experience while on site generally where this tone was audible but not particularly prominent.

-Table 6-9 shows the tone frequency detected and the corresponding critical band.
+Table 6-10 shows the tone frequency detected and the corresponding critical band.
 The energy in the tone is compared to the energy in the critical band using the Joint Nordic Method II.
 The penalty is calculated at 0.0 dB as the tone is not sufficiently prominent to warrant a penalty.
-This is consistent with experience while on site generally where this tone was audible but not prominent enough to warrant a penalty.
+This is

-6.9.2 Unattended Tonal Noise Measurements
+6.10.2 Unattended Tonal Noise Measurements

 The noise logs made several references to the presence of tonal noise.
-As the objective method using third octave band measurements did not indicate the presence of tones related to wind farm noise, further analysis was carried out on selected data using the reference (FFT) method.
+As the objective method using third octave band measurements did not indicate the presence of tones related to wind farm noise, further analysis was carried out using the reference (FFT) method.

 In order to isolate periods in which a tone related to wind farm noise was likely to arise the one third octave band results were reanalysed using a lower threshold difference between bands, i.e. the thresholds in one third octave frequency bands from 160 Hz to 400 Hz were reduced to 5 dB between bands.
 This is a departure from the standard methodology and likely to identify worst case conditions.
 This identified an additional number of time periods in which tones might arise.
 No time periods were identified for Site 02.
-A number of these periods for each site were subjected to FFT analysis and the results are set out in Table 6-10.
+A number of these periods for each site were subjected to FFT analysis and the results are set out in Table 6-11.